1inch/sdks/typescript/README.md

 ## 📦 Available SDKs

-Each SDK is an independent package that can be used separately.
+Each SDK is an independent package that can be published and used separately.

 ### @1inch/aqua-sdk
 SDK for interacting with the 1inch Aqua Protocol.